M-o-a-T/moat/doc/hacking.rst

 Hardware Test setup
 +++++++++++++++++++

-Simulating a bus is nice but there's something to be said for using actual hardware.
+Simulating a bus is nice but at some point we need to use actual hardware.

-Our canonical test setup requires a Raspberry Pi 2 (or better).
-You need three Blue Pill boards, three **3.3V TTL** serial bus adapters (two if you use the Pi's built-in serial for the third), four 10k resistors (for bus pull-up) and two standard-sized breadboards if you don't want to have the Pills float around your desk.
+Our standard test setup requires a Raspberry Pi 2 (or better).
+You need three Blue Pill boards, three **3.3V TTL** serial bus adapters (two if you use the Pi's built-in serial; remember to turn off the console and Bluetooth serial ports), four 10k resistors (for bus pull-up) and two standard-sized breadboards if you don't want to have the Pills float around your desk.

 If you don't have a Pi: anything that runs Linux and can handle three TTL serial ports and twelve 3.3V digital ports will work.
 You'll need to